 - Polanco – If you prefer swanky or upscale.

-In short, I don’t think you can go wrong with La Condesa or Roma, with a close runner up being the Centro Historico, if you prefer the downtown feel and being in the heart of the action.
+In short, I don’t think you can go wrong with La Condesa or Roma, with a close runner up being in the Historic Center of Mexico City, if you prefer the downtown feel and being in the heart of the action.

 But really, no matter where you stay in Mexico City, you’ll find it pretty easy to get around thanks to the excellent public transportation system they have in place, be sure not to my miss my article about the top things to know before traveling to Mexico City.